 Metrology in Chemistry

-With the support of satisfactory results obtained from key or supplementary comparisons organised by international / regional metrology organisations, NMIs or DIs are eligible to apply for CMC claims.
-These CMCs are published in the BIPM Key Comparison Database (KCDB) under the CIPM MRA. https://www.bipm.org/kcdb/
+With support of the results obtained from key comparisons organized by international metrology organisations, National metrology institutes or designated institutes are eligible to apply a Calibration and Measurement Capabilities (CMCs) claim which is to be included in the Key Comparison Database (KCDB) under the Mutual Recognition Arrangement of the International Committee for Weights and Measures (CIPM MRA). https://www.bipm.org/kcdb/

-1. provision of calibrations or reference value;
+1. provision of calibrations or reference value

-2. provision of CRMs.
+2. provision of certified reference materials (CRMs)

 Reference Materials Production